 When I first started blogging, I didn’t bother with keyword research.
-I’m sure there are a lot of us that skip this part and think that an SEO plugin is enough.
-That’s not the case.
+I’m sure there are a lot of us that skip this part!

-I’ve learnt that keyword research is very important for SEO and shouldn’t be dismissed, doing keyword research and optimising your posts will help your pages rank better.
+Keyword research is important for SEO and shouldn’t be dismissed.
+Doing keyword research and optimising your posts will help your pages rank better in search engines.

 Jaaxy Keyword Tool